diefenbach/django-lfc/docs/user/users/users.rst

 Users
 =====

-This section describes the several data tabs and fields of the user management interface.
+This section describes the several data tabs and fields of the user management.

 Data
 ----